dmakarov/clop/README.md

     `dub --compiler=ldc2 :nw -- 32 10`

     The command will build the CLOP runtime library, and the NW application.
-    If the build is successfull, the command will also run the NW application with the command line arguments `32 10`, which means that the length of sequences to align is 32 characters and the penalty value is 10.
+    If the build is successful, the command will also run the NW application with the command line arguments `32 10`, which means that the length of sequences to align is 32 characters and the penalty value is 10.